 Values Day is designed to continue dialogue between students, faculty and staff, so that the Stetson University community shares, learns and appreciates our shared core values.
 In order to support the ability for the entire Stetson University community to attend, the university cancels classes and closes offices, with the exception of evening graduate classes.
 The entire community is expected to participate in this day of reflection, community and action.

-Values Day will be held on Tuesday, September 16, 2014.
-The theme for this year is "One Stetson, Many Voices".
+Values Day will be held on Tuesday, September 15, 2015.
+The theme for this year is "One Stetson.
+Many Stories.".
 The schedule for the day includes:

 - Service projects in the community

-- Performance by the Stetsun University Concert Choir followed by a keynote address by Rev. Vincent A. Pizzuto, focusing on the importance of contemplation and reflection in spiritural exploration
+- Performance by the Stetsun University Concert Choir followed by a keynote address by Richard Blanco

 - The Global Citizenship Fair, where participants can browse and network with local non-profit and government agencies, and search for study abroad opportunities

-- A community lunch on the Stetson Green
+- A community lunch in the Carlton Union Building, Commons

 - Hunger Banquet